-American retailers saw an 18% increase in spending this Thanksgiving, with online shoppers spending just shy of $3 billion.
+American retailers saw a 27.9% increase in spending this Thanksgiving, with online shoppers spending $3.7 billion.
 While you might find yourself swaying exclusively toward BFCM deals, don’t forget the millions of shoppers eager to spend on the holiday itself.

 With many people celebrating Thanksgiving in non-traditional ways, such as Friendsgiving, there’s no reason for you to stay strictly within the classical confines of the Black Friday and Cyber Monday sales dates.

-These days, consumers are less and less willing to roll the dice on being stampeded in a Best Buy lineup, and more and more inclined to shop from the comfort and safety of their couch.
-In fact, BFCM 2018 saw 58 million people choosing to shop online, while 51 million people shopped in store.
+These days, consumers are less willing to elbow their way through a Best Buy lineup, and more inclined to shop from the comfort and safety of their couch.
+In fact, Black Friday once again saw a decrease in foot traffic in department stores.

 This is the day!
-Cyber Monday is the finale of the suite of November sales.
-In 2017, Cyber Monday sales increased by 17% over the previous year, making 2017 the biggest year in Cyber Monday history.
-Hopefully you were part of the record $6.6 billion spent—and if not, there’s always this year.
+Cyber Monday is the finale of BFCM.
+In 2018, Cyber Monday sales increased by 19% over 2017, making it the biggest online shopping day of the year.
+Hopefully you were part of the record $7.9 billion spent—and if not, there’s always this year.

-Maybe clumping December together feels like a bit of a cop out, but your business should be on its toes all month.
+Maybe clumping the rest of December together feels like a bit of a cop out, but your business should be on its toes all month.
 While daily sales likely won’t compete with those chart-topping BFCM days, there are several important shopping dates throughout the month that boast exceptionally high online sales:

 The second Monday in December, Green Monday was originally coined by eBay as a way to advertise their biggest sales day of the month.
 Other retailers have followed suit and co-opted it as the last day for shoppers to buy and guarantee their gifts will arrive in time for the holidays.

-Did you know 47% of online shoppers cite free shipping as the most important checkout option?
+Did you know 55% of online shoppers in the US cite free shipping as the most important checkout option?
 Free Shipping Day is an excellent opportunity for you to entice holiday shoppers, and a great way for your customers to avoid busy lines and expensive shipping fees.
 Sounds like a win-win for everybody!

 Super Saturday (December 22)